Spirits Come Home: The Civil War (Redux) Images of Willie Anne Wright

 The ghosts of the Civil War are always present in the South — stand in the shade of the stone rifleman in any southern square, and they crowd up close, hoping you'll wonder their names.

-To commemorate the sesquicentennial of the Civil War, Civil War Redux has been on the march both north and south of the Mason-Dixon Line.
+Native Virginian and VCU alumna, Willie Anne Wright, does more than that: she catches them on film.
+For 13 years, armed with pinhole cameras of her own design, Wright followed Civil War re-enactors to many of the most famous battlefields from Manassas to Gettysburg.
+The result, Civil War Redux , has been on the march both north and south of the Mason-Dixon Line to commemorate the sesquicentennial of the Civil War.
 In 2011, selections from the series were shown in group shows at the George Eastman House in Rochester and the Chrysler Museum in Norfolk.
 Solo show venues were the Morris Museum in Augusta, Georgia and the VMFA in Richmond, which will travel the show statewide through 2013.